 Docker Official Images

-The Docker Official Images are a curated set of Docker repositories hosted on Docker Hub.
-They are designed to:
+The Docker Official Imagesopen_in_new are a curated set of Docker repositories hosted on Docker Hub.

-If you are new to Docker, we recommend that you use the Docker Official Images in your
+If you are new to Docker, it's recommended you use the Docker Official Images in your

 projects.
 These images have clear documentation, promote best practices,

 and are designed for the most common use cases.
 Advanced users can

 review Docker Official Images as part of your

 A common rationale for diverging from Docker Official Images is to optimize for image size.
 For instance, many of the programming language stack images contain a complete build toolchain to support installation of modules that depend on optimized code.
 An advanced user could build a custom image with just the necessary pre-compiled libraries to save space.

 designed to fill the need for optimization.
 Even when these "slim" variants are

 insufficient, it's still recommended to inherit from an Official Image